Network

 API setup instructions

-Step 1: Enable the XML API
+Step 1: Enable HTTPS on the management interface

-ssh admin@DEVICE_IP
+ssh YOUR_ADMIN_USER@DEVICE_IP

-> show system setting management
+> show interface management

 > configure